xbmc/repo-scripts/script.skinshortcuts/README.txt

 		<thumb>The default thumbnail to use for the shortcut (optional)</thumb>
 		<action>The default action of the shortcut</action>
 		<visible>Visibility condition for the shortcut (optional)</visible>
+		<defaultID>The defaultID of the menu item</defaultID>
 	</shortcut>
 </shortcuts

 If you want to provide a default which links to a playlist you include with your skin, then make sure the .shortcuts file uses the special protocol (e.g. special://skin/) as the URI to it.
 The script will replace this with a localised version, so that the playlist link will continue to work even if the user switches to another skin supporting skin shortcuts.

+Particularly when setting defaults for the main menu, you may wish to include the <defaultID> element.
+This will set the [groupname] of the submenu's .DATA.xml file. (e.g. defaultID of tvshows -> tvshows.DATA.xml).
+Please note, any defaultID must follow the standard rules - all lowercase, all english characters, no spaces.

+As Skin Shortcuts will integrate with a Video Node Editor script (for skins where the script manages the full menu), it is strongly suggested that default shortcuts use video nodes rather than library shortcuts where appropriate.

+For example, a link to movie titles should be:

+	<action>ActivateWindow(10025,videodb://movies/titles/,Return)</action>

+rather than

+	<action>ActivateWindow(10025,MovieTitles,Return)</action>

+This will ensure that any users modifying the default Movies node (for example) will access the content they expect rather than, as video library links provide, all content.

 Properties returned